MarkNuar/Project_SE2/RASD/3Rasd.md

 | | 1.
 The ME/LO clicks on the confirmation button.  |
 | | 1.
 The system redirects the ME/LO to the corresponding home page. !
 !Exit Conditions |The ME/LO is successfully redirected to the home page. !
 !Exceptions | 1.
-The ME/LO provides an incorrect username, email or password. |
-| | * In the case 1 an error message is displayed, saying "Invalid credentials", and the ME/LO is taken back to the point 1. !
+The ME/LO provides an incorrect username, email or password. <br> In the case 1 an error message is displayed, saying "Invalid credentials", and the ME/LO is taken back to the point 1. !
 #### 3.2.3.7.
 Get Improvements
 | | |
 |-|-|